sudomesh/mounting/README.md

 * Property Owner and their contact info
 * Point of Contact with PON
 * Node mount team, who went along, helped, and learned
-* Nature of roof mount (e.g. attached to vent pipe, chimney mount, weighted base, etc.)
+* Approximate height and nature of roof mount (e.g. attached to vent pipe, chimney mount, weighted base, etc.)
-* Model of home node and antenna (also firmware verison? this is larger problem related to verison control and our release system)
+* Model(s) of node(s) (also firmware verison? this is larger problem related to verison control and our release system)
 * General direction that the antenna was pointed and any connection made
-* Locationa and nature of cable run (e.g. zip tied to gutter, run under eave, etc.)
-* Location and nature of hole/entry point for cable run
+* Location and nature of cable run (e.g. zip tied to gutter, run under eave, etc.)and hole/entry point for cable run
-* Current IP address of home node (re-makenoding will change this, unless you manually reset the IP, this should be fixed in zeroconf development)
-* Current IP address of roof node (this is always the home node IP +1 or +2)
+* Current IP address of home node (re-makenoding will change this, unless you manually reset the IP, this should be fixed in zeroconf development) and/or extender node (this is always the home node IP +1 or +2)
 * Current bandwidth sharing limit, both up and down
-* Status of internet access at property
+* Status of internet access at property and speedtests of peopleopen SSIDs
 * Any successful meshing, record the IPs of meshed nodes
 * Any bugs that were discovered
 * Any items we borrowed, equipment we broke, or parts we ran out of (so we can purchase replacements)